Timberlake Mountain Bike Trails

 Trail sign where Snake Charmer Trail and Cramper Trail meet at the Timberlake Mountain Bike Trails.
 (Blue reflectors indicate intermediate trails.)

 The Timberlake Trail System is divided by Lightwood Knot Creek with separate trailheads to access each side.
 Trailheads are located on Ranger Camp Road and RR 234, accessible from SR 189/Lewis Turner Blvd.
-Trails may also be accessed from Timber Lake camping area (closed to camping until further notice).
+Trails may also be accessed from the Timber Lake camping area (closed to camping until further notice).
 All trails at Timberlake Recreation Area are designated as multi-use trails, open to bicyclists and hikers/runners.
 Hikers and runners must give right-of-way to cyclists.

 Trail Difficulty Definitions